VectorSpaceLab/EditScore/README.md

 # Or speed up inference with VLLM
 bash evaluate_vllm.sh
 ```

+## Apply EditScore to Image Editing
+We offer two example use cases for your exploration:
+- **Best-of-N selection**: Use EditScore to automatically pick the most preferred image among multiple candidates.
+- **Reinforcement fine-tuning**: Use EditScore as a reward model to guide RL-based optimization.
+For detailed instructions and examples, please refer to the [documentation](experiments/OmniGen2-RL/docs/README.md).

 ## ❤️ Citing Us
 If you find this repository or our work useful, please consider giving a star ⭐ and citation 🦖, which would be greatly appreciated: